fniessink/toisto/docs/software.md

     "concepts": {
         "what do you like": {
             "singular": {
-                "en": "What do you like?;ice cream",
+                "en": "What do you like?;singular/ice cream",
                 "fi": "Mistä sinä pidät?;jäätelöä"
             },
             "plural": {
-                "en": "What do you like?;ice cream",
+                "en": "What do you like?;plural/ice cream",
                 "fi": "Mistä te pidätte?;jäätelöä"
             },
             "answer": "i like ice cream"